Balance Correlations, Agentic Zeros, and Networks: The Structure of 192 Years of War and Peace: Extensions

 This paper deals with signed graphs, where edges between nation states are undirected symmetric ties.
-One of Holland and Leinhardt's major advances in this line of work was to recognize that networks are often, perhaps most often, composed of directed ties.
-The work presented here can be extended to directed ties, also, leading to new specific predictions and explorations of possible balance statements and commensurate balance correlations to assess them.
+One of major advances in \cite{HollandLeinhardt79} was to recognize that networks are often, perhaps most often, composed of directed ties.
+The work presented here can be extended to directed ties, also, leading to new specific theoretical predictions and explorations of possible balance statements and commensurate balance correlations to assess them.

 However, it should be noted that this increases substantially the number of possible balance statements.
 Instead of one relation for each pair, there is both an in-tie and an out-tie that would have to be specified; thus, for each pair we must specify two relations, not just one.
 For example, we could describe a case where Ego sent a positive tie to Alter, but Alter does not respond with any sentiment (i.e., send a \textit{z}-tie back).
 Perhaps Ego sends a negative tie to X, and X reciprocates with a non-tie.
 Further, suppose Alter sends a negative tie to X and X responds with a similar negative tie back to Alter.
 This configuration would be described as \textit{<pz\,.\,nz\ nn>}.
 Since there are six directed ties in any labeled triple, then the number of possible \textit{directed triad signatures} is $3^6=729$, not simply $27$ as described in this paper.
-An interesting extension of our approach to digraphs is that of these $729$ signatures, $702$ have an indistinguishable twin and $27$ do not (see the proof of the theorem \ref{theorem.1} in the appendix).
+An interesting extension of our approach to digraphs is that of these $729$ signatures, $702$ have an indistinguishable twin and $27$ do not (see the proof of the theorem \ref{theorem.1} in the appendix), resulting in $378$ unique balance correlations.
 We expound on these structures, their balance statements, and their empirical results in a subsequent paper on balance correlations in directed graphs.

+An extension that would even further reintegrate a structural approach with Heider's original ideas is to replace an individual node as context with sets of attitudes, values, norms, or issues \cite{opp_balance_1984}.
+This would allow to test different versions of balance theory, and further establish the link to cognitive dissonance theory \cite{festinger_theory_1957, harmon-jones_cognitive_2019, opp_structural_2021}.

+The null model we have chosen controls for both positive and negative degree heterogeneity of the nodes.
+The result of \cite{jaynes_information_1957} is very general, and the exponential family framework can be used to control for other social forces, such as geographic proximity and language, by augmenting or replacing the sufficient statistic in Eq~\ref{eq:ergm} with operationalizations of these effects.